tAoCE/CE/README.md

 ## Table of Contents
 1. Introduction
   - Mission Statement
+  - Vision Statement
   - Target Audience
   - Interpretation (Organization and Important Definitions)
 2. Core Values
   1. Adherence to the core values
       - Honesty
+      - Compassion
       - Respect
-    - Security
       - Responsibility
       - Excellence
-    - Compassion
   2. Issues with repect to the core values
       - Plaigiarism
       - Conflicts of Interest
         - Definition
         - Moderation
         - Computer Scientists as Politicians
         - Computer Scientists as Advocates
       - Termination of services
       - Disclosure and Privacy
 4. Marketing services as a Computer Scientist
 5. Public appearance and statements
 6. Case Studies on Questionable Conduct